 Welcome to Kathleen Brady's Home Page!

-In recognition of the author's biography Ida Tarbell: Portrait of a Muckraker (now a University of Pittsburgh Press paperback), she was named a Fellow of the Society of American Historians.
-She co-authored Your Pain is Real with the neurologist Emile Hiesiger.
+In recognition of the author's biography Ida Tarbell: Portrait of a Muckraker (now a University of Pittsburgh Press paperback), Kathleen Brady was named a Fellow of the Society of American Historians.
+Doris Kearns Goodwin said of it in 2014, "Kathleen Brady's triumphant portrait of Ida Tarbell will last for generations.
+No other biography of Ida Tarbell is likely to provide a move vivid look at this endlessly fascinating woman."

-The author has written passionately about New York City issues: Giuliani's short-sightedness, New York City's flawed bid for the 2012 Olympics, corporate and state hostility toward Gotham's workforce, plus shenanigans that compromise the city's electoral clout, are among topics Kathleen Brady has considered in opinion pieces about New York City, most of which appeared in New York Newsday and Our Town.
-Until recently, as the Director of Communications of the non-profit NYC Employment & Training Coalition, she wrote the popular niche e-newsletter Workforce Weekly.
+The author writes passionately about New York City issues in her blog presentinthecity.com.
+Her op-eds, most of which appeared in New York Newsday and Our Town, have considered Giuliani's short-sightedness, New York City's flawed bid to host the Olympics games, corporate and state hostility toward Gotham's workforce, plus shenanigans that compromise the city's electoral clout.
+As Director of Communications of the non-profit NYC Employment & Training Coalition, she wrote the popular niche e-newsletter Workforce Weekly.
 She was also Senior Writer in the Communications Department of the New York City Department of Education in 2004 and 2005.

 Brady was featured on the American Masters PBS special about Lucille Ball and narrated the first installment of the 1993 PBS series "The Prize."
 She also appears on the A&E Biography of the Rockefeller family and has discussed her work on NPR.